AI-Core-Assignments/project-2-imbalanced-fraud-detection-AizarED/README.md

 * [Standardization](#Standardization)<br>

-The second notebook: Credit card fraud2_MLmodels.ipynb deals with the models used and metrics.
+The second notebook: Credit card fraud2_MLmodels.ipynb deals with the models used and the metrics used.
 If you want to run the file, make sure you have card_df_standard.pkl in your same folder in order to upload the processed dataframe.
+This file can be created by uncommenting the pickle command in the last line of notebook 1.
 # Outline
 *[Validation and training datasets](#Validation-and-training-datasets)<br>
 *[Imbalanced data](#Imbalanced-data)<br>